nluzzato/elastic-driver/.docs/gui-architecture.md

   module?: string;
   environment?: string;
   applicationName?: string;
+  requestTime?: number; // For slow request logs
 }
 ```

-These are populated directly from `ElasticsearchService` results and `OpenAIQueryService` outputs to enable rich rendering without parsing the `formattedContext`.
+These are populated directly from `ElasticsearchService` results and `OpenAIQueryService` outputs to enable rich rendering with tabbed log views, markdown formatting, and interactive elements.

 ## Build Tooling